 Unfortunately, there is nothing we can do to change this.
 The port #25 is the standard for sending messages and the one eMail Verifier uses.
 The only solution is switching to another ISP.
 Smaller local ISP's usually do not block Port 25.
 Note that if your ISP is Comcast you can update your account to a Business Class account with full access to port 25.
 In the case you are connected through AT&T or Verizon, port 25 can be unblocked at the request.

 You can easily check whether you are affected by port blocking by using eMail Verifier itself, just verify a single address, an address from anyone but you, do no use any of your own addresses.
 Then go to the eMail Verifier console panel and look at the text returned by the server.

-If port 25 is not blocked you will get a successful 220 response (text may vary):
+If port 25 is not blocked you will get a successful response with code '220' like this:

-If port 25 is blocked you will get a connection error:
+If port 25 is blocked you will get several connection retries followed by a timeout:

 WAIT!
 In order to add a comment below just use your Facebook, Google+, Twitter or Disqus login data.